 *Note: Powdery mildew fungi can develop resistance to these fungicides if they are applied exclusively.

 Characteristic symptoms of BLS in sycamore include irregularly shaped areas of scorch (dry and brown tissue) on leaf margins and between leaf veins.
 These symptoms are generally evident in late summer/early fall.
 Oftentimes, there will be a band of reddish color between the scorched portion of the leaf and the rest of the leaf.
-Affected leaves may curl upward, but often remain on the tree.
+Affected leaves may curl upward but often remain on the tree.

 Initially, leaves on only one or a few branches may be affected.
 With time, symptoms may appear on other branches of the tree.
 Symptoms tend to begin with older leaves on a branch and then develop in younger leaves.
 As a result, younger leaves at the ends of sycamore branches may appear healthy.
 Over several years, entire branches may die.
-The resulting tree decline may require removal of the infected tree.
+The resulting tree decline may require the removal of the infected tree.

 Prevention & Treatment: There is no way to prevent BLS, but if affected limbs are pruned out early in the infection and well below the scorched leaves, a cure may be possible.
-Providing irrigation, mulch and fertilizer to an infected tree can extend the life of the tree.
+Providing irrigation, mulch, and fertilizer to an infected tree can extend the life of the tree.
 Trees with extensive dieback should be removed and replaced with non-susceptible trees.
 Currently, spray treatments are not available.
-However, certified arborists can perform annual root flare injections of antibiotic treatments, using oxytetracycline (such as Bacastat), which can reduce symptoms by suppressing the pathogen.
+However, certified arborists can perform annual root flare injections of antibiotic treatments using oxytetracycline (such as Bacastat), which can reduce symptoms by suppressing the pathogen.

-Adults survive the winter under peeling bark of the sycamore tree.
+Adults survive the winter under the peeling bark of the sycamore tree.
 They become active in the spring at about the same time as leaves begin to develop.
-The adult female lays eggs on the leaf’s undersurface, attaching them with a brown sticky material.
+The adult female lays eggs on the leaf’s undersurface, attaching them with brown sticky material.
 In a few days, the nymphs (immature stage) hatch.
-The nymphs are wingless, darker than the adults and covered with spines.
+The nymphs are wingless, darker than the adults, and covered with spines.
 Both adults and nymphs feed on the undersides of leaves.
 They have piercing/sucking mouthparts that they use to remove sap from the leaves.
 Around the feeding sites, the leaf tissue turns yellow.
 These yellow flecks are visible from the leaf’s upper surface.
-Late in the summer, the lower surface of the leaf will typically be covered with dark spots of waste material and the cast off skins of immature lace bugs.
+Late in the summer, the lower surface of the leaf will typically be covered with dark spots of waste material and the cast-off skins of immature lace bugs.
 Damage to trees is typically not serious, but heavy infestations can reduce growth.

+Table 1.
 Insecticides and Fungicides for Sycamore Insect Pest and Disease Control.